mimiframework/Mimi.jl/docs/src/tutorials/tutorial_5.md

 param1 = rv1                # then assign this random variable "rv1" to the parameter "param1" in the model
 ```

 The second is a shortcut, in which you can directly assign the distribution on the right-hand side to the name of the model parameter on the left hand side.
-With this syntax, a single random variable is created under the hood and then assigned to our shared external parameter `param1`.
+With this syntax, a single random variable is created under the hood and then assigned to our shared model parameter `param1`.
 ```julia
 param1 = Normal(0, 0.8)
 ```